OCISRAEL/OCIFundamentals-lab02/README.md

     3. Paste the following statements:

-            Allow dynamic-group <dynamic-group-name> to manage cluster-node-pools in tenancy Allow dynamic-group <dynamic-group-name> to manage instance-family in tenancy Allow dynamic-group <dynamic-group-name> to use subnets in tenancy Allow dynamic-group <dynamic-group-name> to read virtual-network-family in tenancy Allow dynamic-group <dynamic-group-name> to use vnics in tenancy Allow dynamic-group <dynamic-group-name> to inspect compartments in tenancy
+            Allow dynamic-group <dynamic-group-name> to manage cluster-node-pools in compartment <YOUR_COMPARTMENT_NAME>
+            Allow dynamic-group <dynamic-group-name> to manage instance-family in compartment <YOUR_COMPARTMENT_NAME>
+            Allow dynamic-group <dynamic-group-name> to use subnets in compartment <YOUR_COMPARTMENT_NAME>
+            Allow dynamic-group <dynamic-group-name> to read virtual-network-family in compartment <YOUR_COMPARTMENT_NAME>
+            Allow dynamic-group <dynamic-group-name> to use vnics in compartment <YOUR_COMPARTMENT_NAME>
+            Allow dynamic-group <dynamic-group-name> to inspect compartments in compartment <YOUR_COMPARTMENT_NAME>

     4. Save Changes